 Trustworthiness is often synonymous with transparency.
-Brands who demonstrate values and relevance do not face the same challenges as businesses who do not.
+Brands that demonstrate values and relevance do not face the same challenges as businesses that do not.

-For example: The reason we’re seeing successful brands focus so heavily on values is because the market is savvier and people, especially Millennials and Gen Z’ers consumers/influencers, have higher expectations.
+For example, The reason we’re seeing successful brands focus so heavily on values is that the market is savvier and people, especially Millennials and Gen Z’ers consumers/influencers, have higher expectations.

 Those Millenials and Gen Z’ers have either grown up with tech or were the first ones to jump on the bandwagon.

-- Want to invest in the right companies that value consumers and respect employees.
+- They want to invest in the right companies that value consumers and respect employees.

 - Are concerned with the environment, human and animal rights,

 - Demand privacy and will not settle for less.

 Brands need to amplify their story to build a following because the old tactics just don’t work anymore.
-According to MediaKIX survey Millennials have a 12-second attention span compared to Gen Z’s 8 seconds and 51% of Gen Z has installed ad blocking on their computers.
+According to the MediaKIX survey, Millennials have a 12-second attention span compared to Gen Z’s 8 seconds and 51% of Gen Z has installed adblocking on their computers.

-The emphasis here should on your origin stories and values.
+The emphasis here should be on your origin story and values.
 Consumers are likely unaware that you began as a startup or provide employees with yearly bonuses and extra vacation days.
 They don’t know that your product is “green” or that their information is completely secure and collected strictly for CX purposes.
 But they should.
 These are the items that stand out.
 If you have company goals and values, now is the time to share them.

 Technology gaps are undermining your marketing team

 If you’re sharing your story and values and still not seeing results, it’s likely that you’re suffering from a technology gap.
-This, sadly, is a big obstacle companies struggle with.
+This, sadly, is a major obstacle many companies struggle with.

-Let’s face it, 2020 was tough and 2021 isn’t any better; and now the digital transformation has been accelerated.
-There’s no going back.
-The issue we’re seeing as a technology agency is this fight or flight attitude; brands are confused and unsure how to move forward, so they either freeze in fear or refuse to acclimate to the times and pursue higher technological investment to advancement.
+Let’s face it, 2020 was tough and 2021 is interesting.
+The digital transformation has been accelerated, and there’s no going back.
+The issue we’re seeing as a technology agency is this fight or flight attitude; businesses are confused and unsure how to move forward, so they either freeze in fear or refuse to acclimate to the times and pursue higher technological investment to advancement.